revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-15. Say you have data of a website contains information of logged in user, one user may have multiple fields.
-But the number of fields per user may vary based on his actions.
-In that case which component of hadoop you will use to store the data?
+15.Say you have data of a website contains information of logged in user, one user may have multiple fields.But the number of fields per user may vary based on his actions.In that case which component of hadoop you will use to store the data?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)